allenapplehead/eyeforanitem/README.md

 `visualize_tags.py` is a helper script that draws the map of the robot environment, apriltag locations, and of course the robot location where the image was taken.
 This script is called by `find_obj.py` and you don't need to run this script directly.

-The below sections show how to set up this codebase, and how to run it on your robot to find your stuff.